O-Pee-Chee

-The O-Pee-Chee Company, Ltd. was a Canadian confectionery company founded in 1911 that produced candy until the mid-1990s.
-Based in London, Ontario, the company produced its first trading card sets in the 1930s, releasing several collections of baseball, gridiron football and ice hockey cards until the company was sold to Nestlé in 1996.
+The O-Pee-Chee Company, Ltd. was a Canadian confectionery company founded in 1911 based in London, Ontario.
+O-Pee-Chee was best known as a maker of trading cards.
+It entered into a marketing agreement with the Topps Company in 1958, releasing several collections of baseball, gridiron football, and ice hockey cards.

-The O-Pee-Chee name was licensed by trading card company Topps in 1997 to release hockey cards; that license expired 2004.
-Three years afterward, Upper Deck licensed the O-Pee-Chee brand, and continues to use it for hockey cards to the present day.
+O-Pee-Chee's candy business was sold to Nestlé in 1996.
+The O-Pee-Chee name was licensed by Topps, and later Upper Deck, which continues to use it for hockey cards to the present day.

 History

 Beginning

 The O-Pee-Chee Gum Company got its start in 1911 when brothers John McKinnon (J.K.)
 McDermid and Duncan Hugh (D.H.)
 McDermid started to manufacture chewing gum.
 According to O-Pee-Chee literature, both brothers had been in the gum business and knew the business very well.
 The brothers had worked for C.R.
 Somerville, a gum manufacturing plant in London, Ontario.
 After the Somerville firm was sold to American Chicle Company in 1908 and the plant moved to Toronto, the McDermid brothers took over the box division and eventually purchased it in 1910 (Somerville Paper Box Limited).
 Shortly thereafter, they started O-Pee-Chee and produced their first box of Gipsy gum.

 The name O-Pee-Chee is an Ojibwe word meaning "the Robin" as is found in The Song of Hiawatha by Henry Wadsworth Longfellow.
 It also happened to be the name of McDermid's summer cottage in Grand Bend, Ontario.

 In terms of company genealogy, the McDermids owned the O-Pee-Chee Company Limited (as renamed in 1921) and Somerville Paper Box Limited until 1944.
 They sold Somerville Paper Box Limited to Garfield Weston in 1945 and changed their own O-Pee-Chee Co.
 Ltd. from a public company (since 1921) to a private company.
 The company was now run by John Gordon McDermid, the son and nephew of the McDermid brothers.
 The younger McDermid ran the company until his death in 1953 after which Frank Leahy took over the company.
 Leahy was the President of the O-Pee-Chee Co.
 Ltd. before he purchased the company from the McDermid estate in 1961.
 Leahy ran the business until his death in 1980, after which Gary Koreen stepped in and purchased the company from his wife, Mary-Margaret (the daughter of Frank Leahy).